-NS 6080 Epigenetics (also BIOGD 6080) Fall.
+NS 6080 Epigenetics (also BIOMG 6080)

+Fall.
 2 credits.
-Prerequisites: BIOGD 2810 and BIOBM 3300, 3320, or 3330 or NS 3200.
+Prerequisites: BIOMG 2810 and 3300, 3320, or 3330 or NS 3200.
 Letter grades only.
 P. Soloway.

 Epigenetic effects refer to reversible alterations in chromatin structure that can stably and heritably influence gene expression.
 Changes include covalent modifications to DNA itself or to proteins bound to DNA as well as noncovalent remodeling of chromatin.
 Course examines selected epigenetic phenomena described in several eukaryotes, mechanisms regulating these effects, and their phenotypic consequences when normal regulation is lost.
 Reading materials are from current literature, and participation in class discussion is required.

-[NS 6100 Proteins and Amino Acids: Nutritional Regulation of Mammalian Protein Synthesis and Degradation
+NS 6100 Proteins and Amino Acids: Nutritional Regulation of Mammalian Protein Synthesis and Degradation

 Fall.
 2 credits.
 Letter grades only.
-Offered alternate years; next offered 2010-2011.
+Offered alternate years.
 M. Stipanuk.

 Basic biochemistry and cell biology related to processes involved in protein synthesis and degradation and the regulation of these processes.
-Scientific literature will be used to provide examples of regulation of each of these processes, selected for their relevance to human nutrition and metabolism.]
+Scientific literature will be used to provide examples of regulation of each of these processes, selected for their relevance to human nutrition and metabolism.

-[NS 6110 Molecular Toxicology (also TOX 6110)
+NS 6110 Molecular Toxicology (also TOX 6110)

 Spring.
 3 credits.
 S-U letter grades.
-Offered alternate years; next offered 2010-2011.
+Offered alternate years.
 S. Bloom and B. Strupp.
 Focuses on metabolism of drugs and environmental chemicals to toxic and mutagenic products and how they can induce developmental and reproductive alterations or carcinogenesis.
 Signaling pathways that regulate cellular responses to toxicant exposure are discussed.
-Also emphasizes molecular markers useful for assessment of human exposure to chemicals and radiation.]
+Also emphasizes molecular markers useful for assessment of human exposure to chemicals and radiation.

-NS 6140 Topics in Maternal and Child Nutrition
+[NS 6140 Topics in Maternal and Child Nutrition

 Fall.
 3 credits.
 Prerequisite: permission of instructor.
 Letter grades only.
+Next offered 2011-2012.
 K. Rasmussen.

-Advanced course on the role of nutrition during pregnancy and lactation.
-The feeding and growth of infants and children in health and disease is considered.
-Critical evaluation of current literature is emphasized via lecture, discussions, and a term paper.
+Advanced course on the role of nutrition during pregnancy and lactation.]